 - Weight loss

-In some cases, a dog’s abdomen will swell due to increase in fluid.
+In some cases, a dog’s abdomen will swell due to increased fluid.

-An annual exam of your pet will help monitor any of these issues and test for heartworms routinely.
+An annual vet exam will help spot any of these issues and a veterinarian will test for heartworms routinely.

 Heartworm in cats is less severe of a lifecycle.
 Cats are an atypical host for heartworms, meaning the worms typically do not survive to adulthood.
 While dogs can sustain hundreds of worms, cats with adult heartworms typically just have a few worms.

 While this may not seem like an immediate concern, damage can still be done.
-HARD (heartworm respiratory disease) can develop without any medical treatment.
-Although not as many worms are growing, it’s critical preventable treatment is maintained up front.
+HARD (heartworm respiratory disease) can develop if left untreated.
+Although cats may not have as many worms, preventing infection up front is the best option.

 Cats will range in symptoms shown.
-Most typical signs are as follows:
+The most typical signs are:

 - Raspy Breathing